 Nothing warms the body more than a chai whiskey hot toddy with a delicious honey syrup infused with warming spices like cinnamon, cloves and cardamom.
 Orange juice and zest make this an extra irresistible concoction to warm you right from the inside.

 This chai hot toddy can very well be enjoyed non-alcoholic by omitting the whiskey.
 And I promise it will still be a wonderfully cozy winter drink.
-Other non-alcholic winter drinks I can recommend are Nordic gløgg, orange drink with chilli, sore throat tea with ginger, peppermint mocha and of course hot chocolate.
+Other non-alcholic winter drinks I can recommend are Nordic gløgg, orange drink with chilli, sore throat tea with ginger, peppermint mocha, calendula tea and grapefruit cider and of course hot chocolate.